Lindsay Fredrickson, executive Director

 Ana began her work for an El Sistema-inspired program in 2011 as one of the founding instructors for Sistema Ravinia, located in the Austin neighborhood of Chicago.
 She is currently the assistant conductor and lead teacher, focusing on the string orchestra.
 She also works as a violin instructor for the Ravinia Lawndale Family Music School, located in the North Lawndale neighborhood in Chicago.

-When Ana is not teaching music, you can find her playing violin and viola for different events, singing soprano in various community choirs, learning to play new musical instruments, practicing yoga, and hanging out with her cat, Lady Katherine (a.k.a.
-Kitty).
+When Ana is not teaching music, you can find her playing violin and viola for different events, singing soprano in various community choirs, learning to play new musical instruments, and practicing yoga.

 Nayelii Duran, violin teaching artist